PeterAlesio/Video_Game_Analysis/README.md

 ### Descriptive
 #### Summary
-In the video games sales data for the period between 2004 to 2008, we had a total of fifteen(15) variables which consist of 6 categorical variable and 8 continous variables with one(1) date variable being the year.
+In the video games sales data for the period between 2004 to 2008, we had a total of fifteen(15) variables which consist of 6 categorical variable and 8 continuous variables with one(1) date variable being the year.
 There were two hundred and fifty three(2530) publishers, nine hundred and five(925) developers, twelve(12) Genres and eleven(11) platforms.

 From the immediate table below, there were a total of five thousand five hundred and thirty(5330) observations with an average overall global sales of 0.485968 million with a standard deviation of 1.380674 million.
 The global was obatined as a results of the sum of the regioanl sales (NA_Sales, EU_Sales, JP_Sales, Other_Sales,	Global_Sales).
 ![Image](https://github.com/PeterAlesio/Video_Game_Analysis/blob/Elfreda/Resources/Screen%20Shot%202022-12-08%20at%2010.34.34%20AM.png)